andrepucas/lp2_4XGame_p2_2022/README.md

 At the bottom of the panel there are 3 action buttons that allow the user to control the selected units.
-With the exception of the Remove action, which simply removes the selected units from the map, each unit action advances 1 game turn.
+With the exception of the Remove action, which simply removes them from the map, each unit action advances 1 game turn.

 #### Movement

-Once the movement button is pressed, the game changes it's cursor and enters a selection mode, toggling off all other buttons and disabling normal inspection and selection input, allowing only for the user to click on a map cell to choose as the units destination.
-This mode is cancelled whenever a cell is selected or if the user presses the right mouse button.
+Once the movement button is pressed, the game changes it's cursor and enters a selection mode, toggling off all other buttons and disabling normal inspection and selection input, allowing only for the user to click on a map cell to choose as the units target.
+This mode is toggled off if a cell is selected or if the user presses the right mouse button.

 If a cell is selected, an animated target is instantiated at that position and